 If you prefer the extra security of four-wheel drive, BMW's xDrive all-wheel-drive system can be ordered with some versions, including the 118d.
 Top-spec models also come with an eight-speed automatic transmission which uses sat nav to read the road and change gears accordingly.

-There are just three trim levels: SE, Sport and M Sport.
-All come with a 6.5-inch touchscreen, LED daytime running lights, alloy wheels, electrically heated mirrors, a multi-function leather steering wheel, DAB digital radio, Bluetooth music streaming and front foglights.
+There are now four trim levels to choose from: ED, SE, Sport and M Sport.
+All come with 6.5-inch touchscreen sat-nav, LED daytime running lights, alloy wheels, electrically heated mirrors, a multi-function leather steering wheel, DAB digital radio, Bluetooth music streaming and front foglights.
 Sport brings larger wheels and extra styling inside and out, while M Sport adds sports seats and suspension, and 18-inch alloy wheels.

 The 1 Series earned the full five stars in the Euro NCAP crash tests and boasts a particularly impressive adult occupant protection rating of 91%.
 Early-life reliability is good, but as the miles mount up, it has a reputation for giving trouble.